 GU-Q Fall MUN Conference “Diversity and Integration in a World of Conflict“

-Welcome to GU-Q’s Model United Nations Program.
-The application for Fall MUN is now open, Click HERE to apply!
+Welcome to GU-Q’s Fall Model United Nations Program.

 Please note that this conference is ONLY open to high school students in Qatar.